 New incoming undergraduate students are considered for institutional grants by the OSU Office of Financial Aid based on available funding.

 Follow the instructions on the Undergraduate Aid Basics page to apply for institutional grants.
-Students must be admitted to OSU and apply for the FAFSA/ORSAA by the OSU priority deadline of February 28th in the prior school year.
+The Oregon State FAFSA Priority Filing Deadline has been moved for the 2024-25 year to May 1, 2024!
+This is a one year extension due to the delays in FAFSA processing at the Department of Education.
 When receiving your aid offer in the Spring, any grants awarded should appear on that along with any OSU scholarships awarded.
 Funds are very limited, so not all students will be offered these funds.

 To maintain eligibility for institutional grants, awarded students must: